The Inward Investment and International Taxation Review: Brazil

 - 7 per cent when taxpayers located in the southern and southeast regions (except Espírito Santo) remit goods or services to taxpayers resident in the states of the northern, northeast and midwest regions, and the state of Espírito Santo; and

-IPI tax rates may vary from 0 per cent to 365 per cent, depending on the traded goods, but are usually between 8 per cent and 20 per cent, and the amounts paid on domestic acquisitions or importations generally become a tax credit to offset the IPI due on subsequent transactions.
+IPI tax rates may vary from zero per cent to 300 per cent, depending on the traded goods, but are usually between 8 per cent and 20 per cent.
+The amounts paid on domestic acquisitions or importations generally become a tax credit to offset the IPI due on subsequent transactions.
 If the company purchases finished goods from local manufactures and does not perform any sort of manufacturing on them, no IPI will be charged.

 Payroll taxes – INSS